 The Junior Chowder Cup will once again have two Divisions.
-One will be for players born in 2001 (Sixteen Year Olds) and one will be for playrs born in 2002 (Fifteen Year Olds).There will be separate playoffs for each Division with a Champion being crowned in each one.
+One will be for players born in 2002 (Sixteen Year Olds) and one will be for players born in 2003 (Fifteen Year Olds).There will be separate playoffs for each Division with a Champion being crowned in each one.

 All teams will play three games within their bracket consisting of two 25 minute stop-time periods.
-Only the winner of each bracket will advance to the playoff rounds on Sunday.
-All Playoff games will consist of one (1) thirty-minute stop-time period.
-If games are tied at the end of playoff rounds, a 10 minute sudden death period will take place.
+Only the winner of each bracket will advance to the playoff rounds on Sunday except for the Elite Brackets in the 2002 Division in which both the first and second place teams advance.
+All Playoff games will consist of one (1) twenty-five minute stop-time period.
+If games are tied at the end of playoff rounds, a 5 minute sudden death period will take place.
 Teams will play in a 3 on 3 format.
-If nothing is resolved after 10 minutes, a shootout will take place.
+If nothing is resolved after 5 minutes, a shootout will take place.
 The shootout format will consist of the first five (5) players designated by each coach who will shoot until one team has a goal advantage.
 If it is still tied, the SAME five shooters will shoot again in same order.
 If still tied we would now be in Sudden Death shootout.
 In sudden death, if the first team scores, the second team will always get their last shot to try to tie the game.
 If the first team misses, and the second team scores, the game is over.
 If nothing is resolved after the second time around, then coaches must pick a 6th, 7th, etc. shooter to try and resolve the game.
 This number will go up to as many skaters as there are on the bench for a team.
 But, if a team has 15 skaters for example, and the other team has 18 skaters, after the 15th shooter, both teams would go back to their very first shooter.

 There is NO Sudden Death during the first three regular rounds of play.